colinmichaellynch/Optimal-Threshold-Distributions/README.md

 ## Methods

 * We first create 4 distribution types which are each controlled by their own set of parameters:
+  - In the following figure, the x-axis shows individuals, the y-axis is task, and the color is the response threshold level.
-  - Task-Sharing: all ants have the same response threshold
+  - A) Task-Sharing: all ants have the same response threshold
-  - Elite: a subset of ants have low thresholds for all tasks.
+  - B) Elite: a subset of ants have low thresholds for all tasks.
 Everyone else has a high threshold.
-  - Caste: each task has a group of ants that have a low threshold for that task.
+  - C) Caste: each task has a group of ants that have a low threshold for that task.
 Everyone else has a high threshold for the task.
-  - Normal Distribution: all response thresholds across tasks and ants are independently drawn from a normal distribution.
+  - D) Normal Distribution: all response thresholds across tasks and ants are independently drawn from a normal distribution.

 ![](/Images/distributionTypes.png)